Written For ParentCircle Website new design update

 Well, it would help to know that your body actually begins sending out little signs and signals that you are pregnant just a few days after conception.
 While the pregnancy can be confirmed only four weeks after conception, there are some symptoms that you may begin to experience soon after, indicating some exciting news ahead for you!
 In fact, some of these symptoms can even begin to occur as early as one or two weeks after conception.

-1. Tender breasts / sore nipples: You might first begin to notice changes to your breasts and nipples.
-The breasts begin to feel fuller, heavier, sore and more sensitive as well.
-The increase in sensitivity is due to the secretion of the oestrogen and progesterone hormones.
+1. Tender breasts / sore nipples: You might first begin to notice changes in your breasts and nipples.
+The breasts begin to feel fuller, heavier, sore, and more sensitive as well.
+The increase in sensitivity is due to the secretion of the estrogen and progesterone hormones.
 The breasts also appear swollen as they gain fat and the milk ducts increase in size, causing them to sometimes feel even painful and heavy.
 The areola - the area around the nipple - also usually begins to darken because the pregnancy hormones activate the pigmentation cells in the skin.

 4. Constipation: The increase in progesterone also results in food passing slowly through the intestines, leading to slow bowel movements and constipation.
 As the food stays longer in the bowels, water is absorbed back into the body, making it harder to pass stools.
 This also leads to bloating of the stomach.
 Moreover, the swelling of the uterus causes the intestinal muscles to relax, which in turn makes food and waste move slowly through the system.
 Sometimes, slow digestive processes also cause mild indigestion and heartburn.